MicrochipTech/RN2xx3_LORAWAN_FIRMWARE/README.md

 - NONE OF THE SOFTWARE PART OF THIS REPOSITORY ARE ACTIVELY SUPPORTED.
 - NO RN2xx3 MODULE WILL COME PRE-PROGRAMMED BY MICROCHIP WITH ANY OF THOSE VERSION.
 - THE MODULE MUST BE SELF-PROGRAMMED IF REQUIRED.
-- SOFTWARE HAVE NOT BEEN TESTED.
+- SOFTWARE HAVE NOT BEEN FULLY TESTED.
 - SOFTWARE HAVE NOT BEEN CERTIFIED.
 - SOFTWARE HAVE NOT BEEN VALIDATED WITH THE LORAWAN CERTIFICATION TEST TOOL.
-- SOFTWARE HAS BEEN IMPLEMENTED WITH [LORAWAN ALLIANCE SPECIFICATION v1.0.2](https://lora-alliance.org/resource-hub/lorawanr-specification-v102) and [LORAWAN REGIONAL PARAMETERS v1.0.2](https://lora-alliance.org/resource-hub/lorawanr-regional-parameters-v102rb).
+- EU & NA SOFTWARE HAVE BEEN IMPLEMENTED WITH [LORAWAN ALLIANCE SPECIFICATION v1.0.2](https://lora-alliance.org/resource-hub/lorawanr-specification-v102) and [LORAWAN REGIONAL PARAMETERS v1.0.2](https://lora-alliance.org/resource-hub/lorawanr-regional-parameters-v102rb).
+- FOR LATEST AND GREATEST LORAWAN SOLUTIONS, CHECK OUT THE [WLR089U0 MODULE](https://www.microchip.com/wwwproducts/en/WLR089U0) AND [SAM R34 IC](https://www.microchip.com/wwwproducts/en/ATSAMR34J18).
 </b>

 ## Resources